marybielma1/vera-data-validation/README.md

 Every document, record, name, number, balance, and date used in this repository is synthetic.

 VERA was built independently for demonstration and professional-portfolio purposes.
 No borrower data, employer data, confidential information, proprietary system information, or company intellectual property is included.

+Performance figures are modeled on real industry deadlines and labor costs from professional experience, not on any employer's data or systems.